Murders of Abigail Williams and Liberty German: Arrest and developments

+In September 2022, investigators reviewed a misfiled tip after a volunteer file clerk discovered the error.
+Richard Allen's last name was recorded incorrectly on the tip when submitted, and the file was therefore wrongly marked as "cleared"; the file clerk deduced that the tip from years earlier was regarding Richard Allen, and brought it to the case's investigator.
+In the tip, Richard Allen self-reported three days after the murders to being on the trails on the day of the murders and seeing three girls on the trails.

-On October 26, 2022, a suspect was taken into custody and appeared in court on October 28.
-On October 31, 2022, Indiana State Police announced that the suspect had been charged with two counts of murder in the case.
-He has pleaded not guilty, and his trial is scheduled to begin in March 2023.
-Two public defenders were appointed to represent the suspect.
+On October 26, 2022, Richard Allen was taken into custody and appeared in court on October 28.
+On October 31, Indiana State Police announced that Allen had been charged with two counts of murder in the case.
+He had pled not guilty.
+Time described the arrest as "the first major break in a case that has captivated national attention for nearly six years."
+His trial, originally scheduled to start March 20, 2023, was postponed to allow the defense team to review discovery materials.
+Two public defenders were appointed to represent Allen.

-On November 29, Judge Frances Gull issued an order to unseal the probable cause affidavit that led to the suspect's arrest.
-According to the redacted document, video footage recovered from German's phone showed one of the victims mentioning "gun" as a man wearing a dark jacket and jeans approached them and ordered them to go "down the hill".
-Investigators believe the suspect is the man seen in the video.
+On November 29, 2022, Judge Frances Gull issued an order to unseal the probable cause affidavit that led to Allen's arrest.
+According to the redacted document, video footage recovered from German's phone showed one of the victims mentioning "gun" as a man wearing a dark jacket and jeans approached them and ordered them to go "down the hill."
+Investigators believe Allen is the man seen in the video.
 Investigators also found a ".40-caliber unspent round" less than two feet from one victim's body, but between the two victims.
-It was later determined that the round came from a gun owned by the suspect.
+It was later determined that the round came from a gun owned by Allen.
 A witness said she saw a man walking away from the bridge "wearing a blue colored jacket and blue jeans and was muddy and bloody."
 Another witness and a tip mentioned that a car was parked "oddly" and appeared to be parked in a way as if to hide its license plate.
-Investigators said the description of the vehicle matched a vehicle that the suspect owned in 2017.
+Investigators said the description of the vehicle matched a vehicle that Allen owned in 2017.

-According to a probable cause affidavit, the suspect was interviewed by the police in 2017, and said he was on the trail that afternoon for around two hours.
-The document also said that in a subsequent interview in October 2022, the suspect told authorities he had worn "jeans and a black or blue jacket" that day and had gone to the bridge to "watch fish".
+According to a probable cause affidavit, Allen was interviewed by the police in 2017, and said he was on the trail that afternoon for around two hours.
+The document also said that in a subsequent interview in October 2022, Allen told authorities he had worn "jeans and a black or blue jacket" that day and had gone to the bridge to "watch fish."